jdomizz/vscode-hydra/README.md

 * `jdomizz.vscode-hydra.width`: Set the width of the canvas.
 * `jdomizz.vscode-hydra.height`: Set the height of the canvas.
-* `jdomizz.vscode-hydra.loadScripts`: Sets the list of scripts to be loaded at startup.
+* `jdomizz.vscode-hydra.loadScripts`: Set the list of scripts to be loaded at startup.

 Example: